 To access directions via Google Maps click here

-Bathurst Regional Art Gallery is managed by an experienced team of professionals that includes a full-time Director, Curator, Collections Manager and Education and Public Programs Officer, as well as a part time Office Administrator.
+Bathurst Regional Art Gallery is managed by an experienced team of professionals that includes a full-time Director, Curator, Collections Manager and Audience Engagement Officer, as well as a part time Gallery Administrator and Curatorial Assistant.
 The Gallery also has a team of casuals who assist with front of house duties, exhibition change-overs and events.

 Director: Sarah Gurich